Zzaclipse/passwordGenerator/README.md

 # passwordGenerator

-when generate password button is pressed you are gicen a series of prompts
+when generate password button is pressed you are given a series of prompts

 first the number of characters is asked for, if <8 or >128 it will restart the prompt